“Officials mediate livestock slaughtering”: Hemorrhagic Fever, a clan of viruses threatening animals and humans

 Viral hemorrhagic fever (VHF) is caused by several distinct families of viruses, which form a dangerous clan that threaten the lives of humans and animals.

 “The insect may be anywhere.
 The tick may have hidden behind the buffalo’s ear or on its back”.
-Muhammad trades livestock, and the back-and-forth movement of buffaloes in his barn increases the risk of “hemorrhagic fever” spreading among the animals.
+Muhammad trades livestock, and the back-and-forth movement of buffaloes in his barn increases the risk of “Hemorrhagic fever” spreading among the animals.
 The fifty-two-year-old man does not care about the virus’s danger to him, although he may be at a higher risk of dying from it.

 Hemorrhagic fever can be transmitted between animals, from animals to humans, and between humans.
 Some ferrets can also get the virus and transmit it to humans.
 The virus is transmitted through direct contact with infected people, through the body fluids of an infected person, contact with infected corpses, slaughtering infected animals, and consuming raw meat of infected animals or unpasteurized milk.
 It is also transmitted through direct contact with ferrets, inhaling or contact with materials contaminated with rodent droppings or mosquitos and tick bites.